Mum (TV series): Production

 The interior shots of Cathy's house for both Series 1 and 2 were filmed at West London Film Studios.
-The show's exteriors were filmed in Croxley Green, Hertfordshire.
+The show's exteriors were filmed at 53 Kenilworth Drive in Croxley Green, Hertfordshire.
 Series 3 was filmed on location at a country house in Dorking, Surrey.

 Broadcast

 Series 3 was shown on BBC Two on Wednesday nights starting 15 May 2019, with all six episodes being released on BBC iPlayer on the same night as the first episode.